 Generally, an amendment to the Certificate of Formation requires a majority of the percentage interests of the LLC’s members, as defined in the LLC’s operating agreement.
 As of 2022, only 22 states permit such a conversion; in other states, series LLC status must be elected at formation.
 In Delaware, an existing LLC can convert into a series LLC with relative ease.

 This can be achieved by amending the original Certification of Formation filed with the Delaware Division of Corporations, Secretary of State’s office to include an extra article allowing the LLC to establish designated series of members, managers, or membership interests.

-Should you like to make an amendment changing the existing LLC to a Series LLC, HBS will prepare a Certificate for signature, and forward via fax or email.
-Once executed by a member, the amendment document will need to be returned by fax or email to Harvard Business Services.
-Then the Certificate will be filed with the State of Delaware later that day.
-The State typically takes 3-5 business days to return the receipt of filing.
-As soon as the approved document is available we will forward it to you for your records; it is just that easy.
+Should you like to make an amendment changing the existing LLC to a Series LLC, Harvard Business Services, Inc. will prepare a Certificate of Amendment, and forward it to you via email for signature.
+Once executed by a member of the LLC, the Certificate of Amendment will be filed with the State of Delaware.
+As soon as the approved document is available, we will forward it to you for your records; it is just that easy!

 If you are interested in learning more about the Delaware Series LLC, we have put together an in depth webinar that discusses the pros and cons of the Delaware Series LLC.